 How a Beneficiary Deed Works

-A beneficiary deed is one of the simplest tools for transferring real property outside of probate.
+A beneficiary deed is one of the simplest tools for transferring Arizona real estate outside of probate.
 The owner signs and records a deed naming a grantee beneficiary.
 The deed states that it takes effect only upon the owner's death.
 Until that moment, the beneficiary has no legal interest in the property.

 A deed that conveys an interest in real property, including any debt secured by a lien on real property, to a grantee beneficiary designated by the owner and that expressly states that the deed is effective on the death of the owner transfers the interest to the designated grantee beneficiary effective on the death of the owner.

 A.R.S. § 33-405(A)The owner retains complete control.
 They can sell the property, refinance it, or place additional liens on it.
 The beneficiary's interest is subject to all encumbrances the owner creates during their lifetime.
 No signature, consent, or notice from the beneficiary is required.
+A power of attorney holder cannot sign a beneficiary deed on the owner's behalf unless the power of attorney specifically grants that authority.

 Recording, Revocation, and Key Requirements